-The honor roll is posted at the end of each nine-week grading period.
-It contains the names of those students who have a 3.2 grade point average on a 4.0 scale.
-To be eligible for high honors, a student must earn a 3.6 grade point average on a 4.0 scale.
+The honor roll is posted at the end of each nine-week grading period for the 7th and 8th grade.
+High School is run at the end of each semester.
+It contains the names of those students who have a 3.2 grade point average or higher on a 4.0 scale.
+To be eligible for high honors, a student must earn a 3.6 grade point average or higher on a 4.0 scale.
 A student is allowed to receive only one C to remain eligible for the Junior/Senior High School Honor Roll.
 Students receiving a grade of D or F will not be included in the honor roll.
 The honor roll for high school students is based on a four-point scale times the credit earned.
-Honor roll is based on student GPA for the quarterly grading period.
+Honor roll is based on student GPA for the quarterly grading period for junior high and on the semester for high school.
 High school cumulative grade point average is based upon semester grades.
 Semester grades are determined by the two quarters comprising each semester and the final exam.
 Each quarter is weighted 40% of the semester grade.
 Final exams comprise 20%.
-In circumstances where students are not required to take the final exam, each quarter will comprise 50% of the semester grade.
+In circumstances where students are not required to take the final exam, each quarter will comprise 50% of the semester grade